 … seek out the splendor of nature the country has to offer.
 It is incredible to know that this tiny land mass contains hundreds of different species of animals and plants.

 …be prepared to shower in icy cold water.
 Although more developed than other Central American countries, warm water is rarely available outside hotels and a few hostel facilities.
-My family knows how much I love taking showers so this was definitely a transition for me.
-I will spare you the details, but lets just say I am happy no longer doing the hokey pokey dance every time I take a shower.
+My family knows how much I love taking showers so this was definitely difficult for me.
+I will spare you the details, but let’s just say I am happy no longer doing the hokey pokey dance every time I take a shower.

 … be okay with sounds of car alarms going off in odd hours of the night.
 Since theft (including petty theft like mugging) is quite common, many cars were equipped with car alarms.
 However, these alarms were so sensitive, they would go off at the sound of a car horn, thunder and a person walking by!

-… women should not be offended or surprised by the frequent hooting and whistling of men.
+… women should not be surprised by the frequent attention of men here, apparently.
 No matter how conservatively I was dressed, I found myself on the receiving end of whistles, honks, hoots, and catcalls.

 … make sure you take at least one bus ride.
 Most of the buses were in a dilapidated state, but I didn’t care since the ride cost only 65 cents one way.
-The first thing you will notice is the “establishment” of unmarked bus stops.
-Once you spend some time taking buses, you learn where to get on and get off.
-My bus stop was in front of a green house.
+The first thing you will notice are unmarked bus stops.
+Once you spend some time taking buses you learn where to get on and get off.
+Just FYI, my bus stop was in front of a green-painted house.

 … during summer months, bring an umbrella with you.
 Costa Rica’s tropical rainy season is from June to August and frequent and abrupt thunderstorms are normal.
 This time of the year is often called the “green season” since the entire country seems to become lush and verdant.
 Beware of the mosquitoes that come with the season!